Vicar: The Rev’d Canon Bernhard Schunemann

 Trot actually travels from Camberwell to St Stephen’s and has done so for over 20 years.
 Being a wife, mother, mother-in-law and grandmother she has always enjoyed the spirituality and deep devotion to prayer at St Stephen’s and feels very privileged to be a part of the valued ministry team as Reader.

-Together with her husband John they have three children and six grandchildren – and two dogs who insist on regular daily walks.
+Together with her husband John they have three children and eight grandchildren – and two dogs who insist on regular daily walks.

 Assistant priest and Safeguarding Officer: Rev’d Peter Westwood